 Cons: Broken propellers and other unforeseen issues can complicate a boat-based Amazon adventure.

-Continue planning your Amazon adventure in the Napo River region of Ecuador with our post about an outstanding community tourism lodge in the Amazon, our Amazon Travel in Ecuador Know-How post (which covers how to get there, environmental issues, Amazon myths, and other important aspects of Amazon travel), and our post about a full-service Amazon luxury jungle lodge in Ecuador.
+Continue planning your Amazon adventure in the Napo River region of Ecuador with our post about an outstanding community tourism lodge in the Amazon, our Amazon Travel in Ecuador Know-How post (which covers how to get there, environmental issues, Amazon myths, and other important aspects of Amazon travel), our post about a full-service Amazon luxury jungle lodge in Ecuador, and our post about 9 Great Big Amazon Travel Myths.

 Here’s more about travel in Ecuador